 Dr. Robert Reyes is originally from San Juan, Puerto Rico.
-He comes to us from Messiah University where he served since 2012 as professor of human development and family Science.
-From 2007 to 2012 he served as research director for the Center for Intercultural Teaching and Learning (CITL) and professor of sociology at Goshen College (Goshen, Indiana).
-Before moving to Indiana in 2007, he served for 11 years at Messiah University as assistant and associate professor of human development and family science and director of the Latino Partnership program.
+He served as a professor of human development and family Science from 2012-2021.
+From 2007 to 2012, he served as research director for the Center for Intercultural Teaching and Learning (CITL) and professor of sociology at Goshen College (Goshen, Indiana).
+Before moving to Indiana in 2007, he served for 11 years at Messiah University as an assistant and associate professor of human development and family science and director of the Latino Partnership program.

-The aim of CITL was to understand and disseminate findings on the nature and/or process of intercultural education for Latino students.
-At CITL, Dr. Reyes was instrumental in the development of the Center's post-doctoral research fellowship program as well as the development of a demographic/educational study of Latino students in North Central Indiana.
+CITL aimed to understand and disseminate findings on the nature and process of intercultural education for Latino students.
+At CITL, Dr. Reyes was instrumental in developing the Center's post-doctoral research fellowship program and developing a demographic/educational study of Latino students in North Central Indiana.

 Dr. Reyes earned a Ph.D. in marriage and family studies (1995) and Master of Divinity in marriage and family (1992) from Fuller Seminary.
 He is a Certified Family Life Educator and clinical fellow of the American Association of Marriage and Family Therapy.
-While at Fuller Seminary, Dr. Reyes was part of the Navy chaplains candidate program and volunteer as an assistant pastor for a Salvadorian group in Burbank, CA.
+While at Fuller Seminary, Dr. Reyes was part of the Navy chaplain's candidate program and volunteered as an assistant pastor for a Salvadorian group in Burbank, CA.

-His research interests include the study of acculturative stress and coping among Latino families and the study of racial reconciliation.
-In studying racial reconciliation, the development of effective leadership strategies in the growth of urban multicultural/multiracial churches.
+His research interests include studying acculturative stress and coping among Latino families and the study of racial reconciliation.
+In particular, the study of effective leadership strategies in the growth of urban multicultural/multiracial churches.
 His wife Audrey is a Registered Dietitian and works as a clinical dietitian at West Shore Hospital in Enola, PA.
-They are also the proud parents of three wonderful children: Kelsey (22), Lyndsey (21) and Daniel (18).
-For fun he enjoys swimming, scuba diving, listening to audio books and traveling with his family.
+They are also the proud parents of three wonderful children: Kelsey, Lyndsey, and Daniel.
+He enjoys swimming, scuba diving, listening to audiobooks, and traveling with his family for fun.